-Because this is a college course, students will be required to take the semester exam.
+Because this is a college course, students will be required to provide a semester essay.
 All assignments must be completed and turned in on (or prior to) the due date during this class period before a student will receive credit.
-Failure to submit any assignment will result in a student scoring an F for the semester.
+Failure to submit any single assignment will result in a student scoring an F for the semester.
+Late work will earn a grade of zero.